PrasunThapliyal/OnepMini/OnepMini/OnepMini/ReadMe.txt

 (#) DateTimeOffset
 		Using DateTimeOffset in CS file isnt straight-forward with NH and postgres At the end it was just a matter of defining a conversion in Dialect

+(#) Mapping List of Value Types
+		This isnt quite straight forward.
+In fact, mapping a list of strings, for example, requires creation of a new table to hold that collection.
+		The relief is that we need not have any explicit mention of this new table in our CS classes

+		So, note that if we have 2 list of strings in our class, we need 2 new tables And therefore, the name of these tables must be set uniquely (Wish we could reuse the same table for all list of strings)

+		And just like in the list of objects, since postgres doesnt create an index automatically, we needed to follow a convention while declaring the FK constraint name